awsdocs/amazon-traffic-mirroring-guide/doc_source/working-with-traffic-mirroring.md

 # Working with Traffic Mirroring<a name="working-with-traffic-mirroring"></a>

-You can work with Traffic Mirror targets, sessions, and filters by using the Amazon VPC console or the AWS CLI\.
+You can work with traffic mirror targets, sessions, and filters by using the Amazon VPC console or the AWS CLI\.

 **Topics**
 + [Traffic Mirror Targets](traffic-mirroring-target.md)